 Hay should be a staple in the diet and a fresh supply available at all times.
 Grass hays such as Timothy hay or orchard grass are the best for adult guinea pigs.
 Alfalfa is richer and higher in calcium and is a good supplement for growing guinea pigs as well as pregnant or nursing guinea pigs, but is not a good staple for most adult guinea pigs.

 Fresh Vegetables and Fruit

 In addition to the hay and pellets, a variety of fresh vegetables (especially leafy greens) and some fruits should be offered daily.
 Leafy greens should make up the bulk of the vegetable supplementation, and fruits and other vegetables can be offered in small quantities.
 Avoid iceberg (head lettuce) as it has very little nutritional value.
 Good choices include kale, spinach, turnip greens, parsley, romaine lettuce, and dandelion greens.
-Avoid or limit cabbage, broccoli, cauliflower, collards, bok choy and other cruciferous vegetables as they can lead to gas production in the digestive tract.
-Also, avoid starchy vegetables like potatoes.
+Avoid or limit cabbage, broccoli, cauliflower, collards, bok choy, and other cruciferous vegetables as they can lead to gas production in the digestive tract.
+Also, avoid starchy vegetables such as potatoes.
 Carrots, carrot tops, green and red bell peppers, apple, apricots, bananas, blueberries, cantaloupe, grapes, oranges, strawberries, and tomatoes can also be fed.
 If you have a guaranteed pesticide-free source, grass, dandelions, clover, and chickweed can also be offered, especially new growth which is tender and the most nutritious.

-Any greens, vegetables or fruits should be introduced gradually or a digestive upset may result.
+Any greens, vegetables, or fruits should be introduced gradually or a digestive upset may result.